logo

 /**

-* @notice Adds a monotonically increasing state version.
-This optional extension allows
+* @notice Adds a monotonically increasing version of the representable state.
+This optional

-* off-chain tools to cheaply detect whether the XML-relevant state has changed.
+* extension allows off-chain tools to cheaply detect whether the representation-relevant

 */